tobiaslabs/hunch/README.md

 - Pagination
   - Specify how many results with `page[size]` and a pagination offset with `page[number]`
 - Stop-Words
   - Since this is highly language dependent, these are not built in.
-You'll need to specify them in your SearchMD configuration e.g. `stopWords: [ 'and', 'or' ]`
+You'll need to specify them in your Hunch configuration e.g. `stopWords: [ 'and', 'or' ]`
 - Sort by metadata properties
   - Return paginated results sorted by metadata instead of search score, using `sort=tag,series` a comma-seperated list of fields
 - List counts for aggregated data